-- (2) A Judge shall not be removed from office except in accordance with the following provisions of this article. - (3) There shall be a Supreme Judicial Council, in this article referred to as the Council, which shall consist of the Chief Justice of Bangladesh, and the two next senior Judges
+- 96. (1) Subject to the other provisions of this article, a Judge shall hold office until he attains the age of sixty seven years. - (2) A Judge shall not be removed from his office except in accordance with the following provisions of this article. - (3) There shall be a Supreme Judicial Council, in this article referred to as the Council, which shall consist of the Chief Justice of Bangladesh, and the two next senior Judges:

-Provided that if, at any time, the Council inquiring into the capacity or conduct of a Judge who is a member of the Council, or a member of the Council is absent or is unable to act due to illness or other cause, the Judge who is next in seniority to those who are members of the Council shall act as such member.
+Provided that if, at any time, the Council is inquiring into the capacity or conduct of a Judge who is a member of the Council, or a member of the Council is absent or is unable to act due to illness or other cause, the Judge who is next in seniority to those who are members of the Council shall act as such member.